Elementary Teaching Curriculum

 MS_ED 427 Educating Exceptional Children

-Exceptional children have unique characteristics – physiological, intellectual and social-emotional.
-This course examines the unique characteristics of exceptional children – physiological, intellectual and social-emotional, along with etiological factors.
+Exceptional children have unique physiological, intellectual and social-emotional characteristics.
+This course examines the unique characteristics of exceptional children — physiological, intellectual and social-emotional — along with etiological factors.
 The course also examines trends in legislation and educational programming and approaches to instruction for students with disabilities.

-MS_ED 453 Methods and Techniques of Teaching: Elementary
+MS_ED 477 Theory and Practice of Teaching: Elementary

-The teaching practicum encompasses a 10-week period of part-time experience under the direction of two classroom mentors.
-It is performed two different sites – urban and suburban, is organized in conjunction with a subject-specific methods tutorial, and is accompanied by a weekly practicum seminar.
-The seminar portion of the course is designed to enrich the practicum/observation experience for elementary teaching candidates.
+The course encompasses a 10-week period of part-time experience and observation under the direction of two classroom mentors.
+It is performed at two different sites (urban and suburban), is organized in conjunction with a subject-specific methods tutorial, and is accompanied by a weekly seminar.
+The seminar portion of the course is designed to enrich the observation experience for elementary teaching candidates.
 Through whole class and small group discussion, course participants will have opportunities to share their observations, questions and reflections.
-Each week various topics of teaching and learning will be addressed which will help prepare course participants for student teaching.
+Each week the course will address various topics of teaching and learning that will help prepare course participants for student teaching.

 MS_ED 487 Student Teaching Seminar: Elementary (2 credits)

-All candidates take two graduate-level electives.
-MS_ED 413 is recommended, unless the candidate is pursuing a middle school endorsement, in which case MS_ED 422 and MS_ED 428 are required.
-Other options include MS_ED 435 New Approaches to Science Teaching, MS_ED 436 Design of Learning Environments for Teachers, and MS_ED 438 Teaching with Technology.
+All candidates take one graduate-level elective.
+MS_ED 413 is recommended, unless the candidate is pursuing a middle school endorsement, in which case MS_ED 428 Dynamics of Middle School Curriculum is required.
+Other options include MS_ED 414 Mathematics for Elementary Teachers, MS_ED 435 New Approaches to Science Teaching, MS_ED 436 Instructional Design and Assessment and MS_ED 438 Teaching with Technology.

 MS_ED 413 Problems in the Philosophy of Education (recommended elective)